 Caitlin O’Hara was a contributing editor at Literary Traveler, she first joined Literary Traveler as an intern in 2013.
 She graduated from Boston College in 2006 with a degree in Art History.
 She pursued gallery work and graphic design throughout her twenties, and started a small accessories company, Knot Belt Co., a few years ago.
 Recently she decided try a return to writing, something she had enjoyed throughout college but never pursued professionally.
 Caitlin still works as a graphic designer on various projects, and she enjoys art, travel, and spending time in Maine.

 Kelsey Liebenson-Morse is a contributor at Literary Traveler, who started with Literary Traveler as an intern in 2012.
 She graduated from the University of New Hampshire in 2012, where she majored in English.
 She is currently pursuing an MFA in non-fiction.
 Kelsey’s interests enjoy lots of reading, lots of running, and most outdoor activities.

-Wesley Sharer is an editorial intern at Literary Traveler.
+Wesley Sharer is a contributing editor at Literary Traveler.
 He graduated from the University of Vermont in 2012 with a degree in English and film.
 While his current interests lean towards cinema, more than anything else he just loves a rich and captivating story.
 His favorite thing to do is break down a narrative into its elementary pieces to see how they fit together.
 However, he is a huge sucker for science fiction and completely loses his lens of objectivity at the first sign of spaceship.
 Read more from Wes on his film blog, Screening Notes.

 For press inquiries please contact: